This blog post describes the various tools that I use for both work and hobby projects on my development PC.

 Imaging and Media Tools

 A very versatile screen capture tool.
 I use an older version since the new ones became bloatware.
-In addition to this one, Windows 7 comes with a much simpler capture tool called "Snipping Tool" which is great when you just need to quickly capture something but not necessarily keep the image.
+In addition to this one, Windows 7 and 10 come with a much simpler capture tool called "Snipping Tool" which is great when you just need to quickly capture something.

 Free and open source vector graphics editor program that you can use to design your application icons and artwork.